The 20 Best Juvenile Myoclonic Epilepsy Doctors Near Me in Pennsylvania, US

 Offers Telehealth

-Mercedes Jacobson is a Neurologist and a Psychiatrist in Philadelphia, Pennsylvania.
+Mercedes Jacobson is a Neurologist practicing medicine in Philadelphia, Pennsylvania.
 Dr. Jacobson is rated as an Advanced provider by MediFind in the treatment of Juvenile Myoclonic Epilepsy.
-Her top areas of expertise are Seizures, Epilepsy, Memory Loss, and Landau-Kleffner Syndrome.
+She is also highly rated in 14 other conditions, according to our data.
+Her clinical expertise encompasses Seizures, Epilepsy, Memory Loss, and Landau-Kleffner Syndrome.

 Advanced in Juvenile Myoclonic Epilepsy